kaushikcodes/SocialMedia/README.md

-# socialmedia
+# Social Media
 This is a social media website I created with the help of NodeJS and Embedded JavaScript.
+In this website, the user enters their username and password to login.
+Once they do this, if the user's details do not match with any of the usernames in the existing database, the system adds the user to the database.
+The users can now create posts with a title and content and are free to view their previous posts.